FilipMorawski/Notes-API/README.md

 # Notes API

 Backend API for managing notes.
 It provides functionalities like creating, editing, removing and obtaining specified note or list of all notes stored in database.
-It keeps notes state in chosen type of SQL database.
+It keeps notes state in MySQL database.

 ## Requirements

 * Java 1.8
-* SQL database of any kind
+* MySQL database
 * Maven for building app

 ## Documentation